 Each player in performance marketing has their own needs, motivations, and business connections.
 We can show this off with a similar story outside of online advertising:

 Barstocks Bakery wants to advertise its latest product with a flyer campaign.
-To help with the promotion, the company hires flyer distributors and offers them payment in the form of a commission on each sale they generate.
+To help with the promotion, the company hires flyer distributors and offers them a commission on each sale they generate.

 Over time, Barstocks hands the management of this task to a staffing agency.
 As an incentive to work with the best distributors, the staffing agency is offered payment in the form of a commission.